Loading...

 How to consume cereal, lowfat plain yogurt without glucose spikes

-Include a source of protein, such as a handful of nuts or a boiled egg, to help slow down the absorption of carbohydrates.
+Add a source of protein like a small handful of nuts (almonds or walnuts) to your cereal and yogurt to help slow down the absorption of sugar.

 Incorporate Healthy Fats